Visit our Online Farm Store

 Making a pie or hosting a party?
 With our à la carte option, you can add to your order (i.e. a box of apples), as products become available.
 Remember to check our on-line farm store often for updates.

-When you sign up, you'll choose your box size, delivery frequency (weekly or bi-weekly for home delivery or pick-up site CSA subscriptions during our Summer CSA, weekly only for market pick-ups during our Summer CSA and weekly only for all Fall CSA subscriptions), and delivery location (your home, a Pick-Up Site, or one of our Seattle farmers markets).
+When you sign up, you'll choose your box size, delivery frequency (weekly or biweekly for home delivery or pick-up site CSA subscriptions during our Summer CSA, weekly only for market pick-ups during our Summer CSA and weekly only for all Fall CSA subscriptions), and delivery location (your home, a Pick-Up Site, or one of our Seattle farmers markets).
 For your convenience, the directory on our online order form presents your Pick-Up Site options both in list form and on a map — you can even filter by zip code.

 Full payment at the time of your order is appreciated, but there are payment plans available as well.
 Payment is accepted by via PayPal (online) or by check (by mail)

 What better way to get free fruit, build community, and reduce our carbon footprint.